 Pruritus ani can be caused by many things, including:

-- Infections, such as pinworms, fungus, streptococcal skin infections, or sexually transmitted diseases
+- Infections such as pinworms, fungi, streptococcal skin infections, or sexually transmitted diseases

 - Hemorrhoids , anal fissures , anal fistula , proctitis, or skin tags

 - Certain foods such as caffeinated drinks, alcohol, peanuts, tomatoes

 - Irritating soaps, scents, and lotions